matthias-matthies/lumen/README.md

 # Lumen Dashboard
-Lumen Dashboard is a alternative to notion for the special use cases that are programmed in.
+Lumen Dashboard is an alternative to notion for the special use cases that are programmed in.
 Using PrimeVue for Styling. https://primevue.org/